-Symptoms of Goodpasture syndrome include
+Common symptoms of Goodpasture syndrome include

 Symptoms can quickly become severe.
 Occasionally symptoms are severe enough to cause the lungs to fail and people to have severe difficulty breathing, gasping, and bluish discoloration of the skin (cyanosis).
 When the lungs fail, the tissues of the body do not receive enough oxygen, and the person may die.

+In many people who are having symptoms related to a lung disorder, a chest x-ray is done.
 Chest x-rays show abnormal white patches due to lung bleeding in both lungs.
 If the presence of lung bleeding is not obvious based on symptoms and x-ray results (for example, if the person has not coughed up blood), doctors may need to insert a flexible viewing tube into the lungs (bronchoscopy) and wash out the lungs with fluid (bronchoalveolar lavage).

 Urine testing reveals blood and protein.
 Blood testing often shows anemia.